 - Hidden: Primarily used to hide System Databases to which a user might have access as part of a connection.

 - Theme: Select a specific UI theme for a database.
 If a theme is selected then a user will not be able to pick a different one.

-In the Advanced database view show at the top of this page the databases are organized by connection and server which makes sense for administrators.
+In the Advanced database view shown at the top of this page, the databases are organized by connection and server which makes sense for administrators.

-In th Simple database view shown to the right the databases are organized into tabs based on the group that is assigned on the main tab of the Database Preferences screen.
+In the User database view shown to the right, the databases are organized into tabs based on the group that is assigned on the main tab of the Database Preferences screen.

 This allows the various databases to be organized into groups that the business understands such as by department or function.

 The Manage Tables tab is where you do the initial setup of how your tables will appear to the user.

 There are four columns in the Manage Tables tab which correspond to the four different ways that dbFront understands tables.

 The main tables represent the primary entry points for a database.
 If there are only a few main tables then they will all appear individually in the menu at the top of the screen.
 If there are too many then the first number will appear in the top menu and the complete set will appear grouped in a menu named "Main".